davisshaver/railyard/README.md

 - Composer
 - PHP
-- Lando

-### Lando workflow
+### Local dev workflow

-New sites are ready to go with `lando start` from the project root.
+New sites are ready to go from the project root.
 See `.env.sample` for keys supported in `.env`.

+You can use Lando, Local by Flywheel, or another local dev solution.

-You may want to run `lando db-import ./private/local/railyard.sql.gz` next.
+You may want to run `wp db import ./private/local/railyard.sql.gz` next.
 This populates the database to simulate a typical Philly Publishing site.

 You may need to reset a password.
-You can do this using WP-CLI: `lando wp user update admin --user_pass="PASSWORD"`.
+You can do this with `wp user update admin --user_pass="PASSWORD"`.

 **Tip:** We ignore the file `notes.md` in the repository if you would like to stash commands here for use in the future.

-WordPress will accept requests at any hostname.
-If you would like to change the hostname, simply modify the proxy edge reference in `.lando.yml`.
-You should also change the Lando name to match your app name (usually same as repo name).
-If you have multiple Lando apps running, you may also need to change the external access port for the database.

-Try to minimize rebuilds of the app, which can take a bit of time due to the various Composer and other required build routines.

-**Note:** Offline development with Lando requires configuration via [DNSMasq](https://docs.devwithlando.io/tutorials/offline-dev.html).

 ## Existing site import

 Here are some tips for cleaning up existing sites.